top of page

 Hybrids are typically schools in which you pay tuition and you make a committment to send your child to a brick & mortar school, as well as a self-guided home educational committment.
 An example would be a situation where the student spends two days in classes and three days at home for a lower private tuition price.

 Prior to Covid-19 ONLINE schools have public or private school options.
-This means there exists tuition-free online schools and ones which will charge tuition.
+This means there exists tuition-free online schools while others which will charge tuition.

 NC also offers an online supplemental high school program called North Carolina Virtual Public School (NCVPS).
 If you are a homeschooler, you should expect to pay to use this supplemental program, since it is a state program.

-Parents will need to follow up with government-run school districts to explore potential virtual options through local school system.
+Parents will need to follow up with government-run school districts to explore potential virtual options through the local school system.

-This is a program which provides up to $4,200 for eligible full-time, nonpublic school students per school year.
+An NC K-12 scholarship which provides up to $5,850 for eligible full-time, nonpublic school students per school year.

 Priority is given to students funded in the prior year.